sooftware/kospeech/README.md

 you can set up a configuration [config.py](https://github.com/sh951011/End-to-End-Korean-Speech-Recognition/blob/master/package/config.py).
 An explanation of configuration is [here](https://sh951011.github.io/End-to-End-Korean-Speech-Recognition/Hparams.html).

+### Incorporating External Language Model in Performance test
+we introduce incorporating external language model in performance test.
+if you are interested in this content, please check [here](https://github.com/sooftware/char-rnnlm).

+we refer to [「An Analysis of Incorporating an external Language Model into Sequence-to-Sequence Model」](https://arxiv.org/abs/1712.01996) paper.

 ## Troubleshoots and Contributing
 If you have any questions, bug reports, and feature requests, please [open an issue](https://github.com/sh951011/Korean-Speech-Recognition/issues) on Github.